Plant care

 Is ficus audrey toxic to cats and dogs?

-Ficus Audrey is mildly toxic to pets.
+Ficus Audrey is toxic to pets.
 ASPCA lists Ficus species as toxic to cats and dogs due to ficin in the milky sap.
 Causes oral irritation, vomiting, and dermatitis.

 What USDA hardiness zone does ficus audrey grow in?